PSO Levy: How Much Is the PSO Levy in 2023?

 How Else Can I Decrease My Energy Bills?

-Our energy advisers can help you find a better energy offer for your home.
+Our energy specialists can help you switch to a better energy plan in just a few minutes!

-Will the Government Provide More Help?
+Has the Government Provided More Help?

 In its latest budget for 2023, the government pledged to spend on reducing the cost of living crisis and making things a bit easier for energy customers across the country.
 Among tax decreases and other help for social welfare, as well as dealing with the housing crisis, the government offered two other measures other than the decrease in the PSO levy to help battle the crisis:

-- Extra Fuel Allowance Payment
+1. Extra Fuel Allowance Payment

-The fuel allowance will now be available to more people and those who are already on it will receive a once-off payment of €400 in November 2022 to help with the rising in the energy prices. - €600 Electricity Payment
+The fuel allowance has now been available to more people and those who are already on it received a once-off payment of €400 in November 2022 to help with the rising in the energy prices.

 Check Out Our Guide to the 2023 Budget!